mattiafurini/cycling_token/README.md

 ## 🔐 Security & "Proof of Physical Work"
 To prevent cheating (GPS spoofing), the system implements a hybrid verification model:
-*   **Off-Chain**: The backend analyzes speed, elevation changes, and consistency of GPS points.
 *   **On-Chain**: The blockchain stores the *Result* (Tokens) and the *Reference* (IPFS CID), allowing anyone to audit the physical work that generated the tokens.

 ---